chaucy/COVID19_Project/README.md

+Google Analytics Capstone Project using COVID-19 data

+This Case Study was completed as part of the Google Data Analytics Professional Certificate.

 1. Objective (Ask Phase)

 To analyze the impact of COVID-19 on different countries, including the effects on wealth, health conditions, and government restrictions.